FrenchTechLead/ftl-astro/src/pages/posts/tech/20220803-never-use-route53-to-manage-your-domain-name-outside-of-aws.md

 <Separator/>

 ## Final thoughts
-I had to learn the hard way that **Route53** is not a good solution for managing your domain names pointing to non aws resources, I hope this post will help you to avoid the same mistake.
+I had to learn the hard way that **Route53** is not a good solution for managing your domain names pointing to non AWS resources, I hope this post will help you to avoid the same mistake.